Scheduled Worry

 Well, in the very short-term lifting weights will make you tired.
 But in the long run, lifting weights is a great way to build strength.

-A similar principle applies here: Scheduled worry is an exercise, not a coping strategy.
+A similar principle applies to worry: Scheduled worry is an exercise, not a coping strategy.
 We’re doing this to fundamentally retrain your mental habits.
 This is about the long-game, not quick fixes and temporary relief.

 That said, most people find that doing scheduled worry is actually far less worry-producing or anxiety-causing than they imagine.
-In fact, most people report feeling relieved after doing their scheduled worry.
+In fact, the majority of people in my experience often feel relieved after doing their scheduled worry.

 • What should I do when I find myself worrying outside of my scheduled worry time?